Mechanical basis and topological routes to cell elimination: Acknowledgments

+S.M. is grateful for the generous support of the Rosenfeld Foundation fellowship at the Niels Bohr Institute, University of Copenhagen.
 S.M., G.R. and J.A. acknowledge support for this research provided by US ARO funding through the Multidisciplinary University Research Initiative (MURI) Grant No. W911NF-19-1-0245.
-A.D. acknowledges support from the Novo Nordisk Foundation (grant no. NNF18SA0035142), Villum Fonden (grant no. 29476), funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement no. 847523 (INTERACTIONS).
-The authors would like to thank Dr. Lakshmi Balasubramaniam and Prof. Beno\^{i}t Ladoux (Institut Jacques Monod, Universit\'{e} de Paris), Guanming Zhang and Prof. Julia M. Yeomans (The Rudolf Peierls Centre for Theoretical Physics, University of Oxford), Prof. J\"{o}rn Dunkel (Mathematics Department, MIT) and Prof. M. Cristina Marchetti (Department of Physics, University of California Santa Barbara) for helpful discussions.
+A. D. acknowledges funding from the Novo Nordisk Foundation (grant No. NNF18SA0035142 and NERD grant No. NNF21OC0068687), Villum Fonden Grant no. 29476, and the European Union via the ERC-Starting Grant PhysCoMeT.
+The authors would like to thank Dr. Lakshmi Balasubramaniam and Prof. Beno\^{i}t Ladoux (Institut Jacques Monod, University Paris City), Guanming Zhang and Prof. Julia M. Yeomans (The Rudolf Peierls Centre for Theoretical Physics, University of Oxford), Prof. J\"{o}rn Dunkel (Mathematics Department, MIT) and Prof. M. Cristina Marchetti (Department of Physics, University of California Santa Barbara) for helpful discussions.
+The authors are also grateful for the comments and the feedback provided by the anonymous reviewers.